Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/LabIntro-V2.md

 In this lab, we have the following preconfigured:

-- A Virtual Machine has been provisioned with all the necessary resources to support the tasks in this lab.
+- A virtual machine has been provisioned with all the necessary resources to support the tasks in this lab.
-- You'll be provided with access to a pre-configured Microsoft user account, which comes with an active Azure subscription.
+- You will be provided with access to a pre-configured Microsoft user account, which comes with an active Azure subscription.
-- The lab environment includes pre-established Resource Groups, simplifying the organization and management of related Azure resources.
+- The lab environment includes pre-established resource groups, simplifying the organization and management of related Azure resources.

-## Architechture
+## Architecture
 The architecture integrates various Azure services to manage and deploy resources efficiently.
 Key components include **Azure Virtual Machines** for computing, **Azure Storage Accounts** for data management, **Azure Key Vault** for security, and **Azure Resource Groups** for organization. **Azure CLI** and **Cloud Shell** are used for command-line management, while **Azure Policy** enforces compliance, ensuring a seamless cloud environment for resource orchestration, security, and cost management.

-## Architechture Diagram
+## Architecture Diagram

 ![Azure Synapse Analytics Lab Exercises](../images/archdia.png "Solution architecture")